shellywanamaker/shellywanamaker.github.io/_posts/2018-01-17-Finished-error-checking.md

+---
+layout: post
+title: Finished Determining Error Rate for DIA
+date: '2018-01-17'
+category: 2015Oysterseed
+tags: DIA
+---

+Finished determining error rate for the DIA analysis and sent my results to Emma.
+Also, include some background info on the 2015 Oysterseed project.

 Today I FINALLY finished error-checking peaks in Skyline.

 I sent my error-rates spreadsheet off to Emma.
 Hopefully it all looks good so that I can move on to the next steps.